sachin-4099/Cluster-Editing-Exact-Solver/README.md

-# CoRBeC++ - An Exact Solver for Cluster Editing Problem
+# CoRBeC++: An Exact Solver for Cluster Editing Problem

 The **Co**nflict **R**educed **Be**st-fit **C**luster is a software for
 solving the cluster editing problem.
 The cluster editing problem is to transform an input graph into a cluster graph (a disjoint union of complete graphs) by performing a minimum number of edge-modifications (addition or deletion).